openssl/openssl/doc/designs/quic-design/debugging.md

 When debugging the QUIC stack it is extremely useful to have protocol traces available.
 There are two approaches you can use to obtain this data:

-- QLOG
+- qlog
 - Packet capture

 Neither of these approaches is strictly superior to the other and both have pros and cons:

-- In general, QLOG is aimed at storing only information relevant to the QUIC protocol itself without storing bulk data.
+- In general, qlog is aimed at storing only information relevant to the QUIC protocol itself without storing bulk data.
 This includes both transmitted and received packets but also information about the internal state of a QUIC implementation which is not directly observable from the network.